 Research by Swaen (2016) shows that students think the APA Citation Generator is a useful tool.
 Swaen also states that universities are increasingly using the generator.
 Scribbr is therefore continuing to develop the APA Citation Generator (Swaen, 2016).

 To differentiate between two (or more) authors with the same last name, include the initials.
 This rule applies even if the year of publication is different.

 B. Swaen (2017) states that … , as does G. H. Swaen (2008).

-If you want to cite a source that you have found in another source, you can do one of two things.
-First of all, you should try to find the primary source, in which case you can cite it using the regular APA guidelines.
+If you want to cite a source that you found in another source, you can do one of two things.
+First of all, you should try to find the original source (primary source).
+If you’re able to find it you can use regular APA guidelines.

-If you are not able to find the primary source, you should cite it through the source that led you to it.
-APA style has special guidelines for this.
-The in-text citations looks like this:
+If you are not able to find the primary source, you should cite it through the source that led you to it (secondary source).
+The in-text citation looks like this:

 Porter (as cited in Johnson, 2017) states that…

 Note that you only need to include the publication year of the source you consulted (here Johnson).